aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 - For April, the promotion generated £300 (14% of April revenue).
 - For May, the promotion generated £770 (26% of May revenue).
 - Noticeable peak in Spring Clean revenue is North West (£370, 2% of annual revenue).
-- North West was the most responsive to promotion by generating £370 (7% of North West revenue).
+- North West was the most responsive to the promotion by generating £370 (7% of North West revenue).
 This is to be expected as the company has operated here for the longest time.

 ### Summer Sale Promotion Impact

 - Summer Sale promotion generated £1300 (6% of annual revenue).
 - For August, the promotion generated £1300 (39% of August revenue).
 Suggesting sales performance is very responsive to targeted promotions.
+- Promotion generated £630 (47% of all Summer Sale revenue) in target regions (Great London and West Midlands).
+Suggesting targeted are most responsive to promotions.
 - Noticeable peaks in Summer Sale revenue are West Midlands (£330, 1% of annual revenue) and Greater London (£300, 1% of annual revenue).
-This is to be expected as these were the target regions of the Summer Sale promotion.
+This is to be expected as these were the target regions of the promotion.
 - West Midlands was very responsive to promotion by generating £330 (11% of West Midlands revenue).
-This is to be expected as the West Midlands was a target region of the Summer Sale promotion.
+This is to be expected as the West Midlands was a target region of the the promotion.
+- East Midlands was surprisingly responsive to Summer Sale promotion generating £200 (12% of East Midlands revenue), despite average performance during the rest of the year.

 ### Loyalty Scheme Performance